* Industrials gain as Sino-US trade talks progress

 * Campbell Soup’s margin warning hits food stocks

 * Alphabet drops, Google to feature on CBS “60 minutes”

 * Dow flat, S&P down 0.24 pct, Nasdaq drops 0.37 pct (Updates to open)

 By Medha Singh

-May 18 (Reuters) - Wall Street slipped on Friday, weighed down by financials and as Alphabet and Applied Materials led technology stocks lower, although losses were limited as industrial shares gained on signs of progress in Sino-U.S. trade talks.
+May 18 (Reuters) - The benchmark S&P 500 index fell on Friday, weighed down by losses in shares of Alphabet and Applied Materials, although industrial stocks helped limit losses on signs of progress in Sino-U.S. trade talks.

 China denied it had offered a package to slash the U.S. trade deficit by up to $200 billion, hours after it dropped an anti-dumping probe into U.S. sorghum imports in a conciliatory gesture as top negotiators meet in Washington.

 A Chinese foreign ministry spokesman said the consultations were “constructive” as the world’s two biggest economies are seeking to bridge a divide on trade issues.

 “The focus today will be on trade talks as China denied any major reductions in surplus,” said Peter Cardillo, chief market economist at Spartan Capital Securities in New York.

 Alphabet tumbled 1.3 percent, weighing the most on the Nasdaq.
 Google is set to be featured on CBS News’ “60 minutes” this weekend.